Obviative: Potawatomi

 Charles Hockett posited the following example, but he never checked it to see if it was grammatical:

 Ingush

 Obviation in Ingush, a heavily dependent-marking language, is an exception to the generalization that the obviative occurs in head-marking languages.
 Obviation is not overtly marked in Ingush but is implied, as certain constructions are impossible unless one referent has salience over another.

 For example, if a non-subject-referent has salience over the subject and precedes the other co-referent, reflexivisation (normally used only when there is a coreferent to the subject) is possible.
 That is shown in the example below whose non-subject-referent appears to have salience over the subject:

-'Musa's dog barked at him.'

 If the subject is salient ("proximate"), on the other hand, the subject's possessor does not antecede the third-person object, and the possession must be indirectly implicated as follows:

-'Musa's wife is looking for him.'
-(Literally, 'The wife is looking for Musa.')